 Faculty Membership Convener Dr Patricia Ridsdale said: “There are many parts of the world where homeopathy is embedded and growing.
 Supporting healthcare professionals globally is the key reason the Faculty has moved to adjust its joining criteria and developed a waiting list of potential members.
 The Faculty’s international standing is both a benefit and a leadership responsibility.
 We are looking to unite and support our colleagues.”

 Faculty Chief Executive Greg White commented: “The tributes I have received from our international friends in recent weeks, following the tragic passing of Faculty President Dr Peter Fisher, speaks volumes about the high standing he was held in across the spectrum of complementary medicine.
 We all know Peter was nothing if not a staunch internationalist and therefore it is at the international level we must look to shape his legacy and the Faculty’s future.

 He added: ‘Peter was active in debate about membership eligibility throughout his time in office.
 He was a staunch supporter of growing our membership by the inclusion of healthcare and veterinary professionals eligible for statutory registration in the jurisdictions / legislatures of their practice, who have completed a course of homeopathic study.
 Growing our worldwide community is essential if homeopathy is to continue to thrive.’”

-Founded in 1844 and incorporated by Parliament in 1950 the Faculty of Homeopathy supports registered medical professionals with their homeopathic practice.
+Founded in 1844 and incorporated by Parliament in 1950 the Faculty of Homeopathy supports medical professionals with their homeopathic practice.
 We are the only homeopathic organisation to be recognised by professional bodies such as the General Medical Council (GMC) and we have nine accredited teaching centres, including four overseas.
-This stamp of approval provides the general public with the guarantee that our members are registered, fully qualified, medical professionals.
+This stamp of approval provides the general public with the guarantee that our members are fully qualified, medical professionals.